featurehub-io/featurehub/sdks/dart/client-dart-sdk/README.md

 final es = FeatureHubSimpleApi(sdkHost, [sdkUrl], repo);
 es.request();
 ```

+`sdkHost` - this is the base address of the Edge host
+`sdkUrl` - this is the part from the admin UI that identifies your particular environment, API key and Dacha cluster.

 `request` is an async method and it will return the repository.
 A failed call is caught and a Failure status is sent
 to the repository.